OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/08-using-a-servo.md

 	int maxAngle = 180;
 	int pin;

-	public:     //  variables or functions which can be called outside in the main program TODO: clarify this section
+	public:     //  variables or functions which can be called outside in the main program

-	// constructor with same name as class, will be automatically called when a class object is declared
+	// ServoMotor() - constructor for a class with the same name
+    // - will be automatically called when a class object is declared
-	// pass in the pin number, max and min pulse width and calculate the pulse width change for each degree ServoMotor(int pinNumber, float minPWus, float maxPWus){
+	// - to use, pass in the pin number, max and min pulse width for the motor
+    // - the class has functions to use given input to rotate the motor by
+    //   arbitrary degrees
+	ServoMotor(int pinNumber, float minPWus, float maxPWus){

 		// pass in the pin number, max and min pulse width to private variables